 12. Ragdolls Are Not Deaf

-The myth about blue-eyed cats being deaf doesn’t apply to Ragdolls.
-While some pure white cats with blue eyes may have hearing issues due to genetic traits, Ragdolls come in a variety of colors and do not share the same genetic mutation.
+The myth about blue-eyed cats being deaf doesnโt apply to Ragdolls.
+Some pure white cats with blue eyes may have hearing issues due to genetic traits.
+However, Ragdolls come in a variety of colors and do not share the same genetic mutation.

 Final Thoughts